CircleCI-Public/slack-orb/README.md

 ### What to do with Slack Webhook
 You can implement the Webhook in one of two ways, as an environment variable, or as a parameter.

 1. In the settings page for your project on CircleCI, click `Environment Variables`.
-From that page you can click the `Add Variable` button.
+From that page you can click on the `Add Variable` button.
 Finally, enter your webhook as the value, and `SLACK_WEBHOOK` as the name.
 2. You can enter the Webhook for the individual status or alert by entering is at the `webhook` parameter, as shown above.

 ## Contributing